cocos/cocos-docs/en/animation/scripting-animation.md

 animState.repeatCount = Infinity;
 ```

 **AnimationState** permits the dynamic setting up of loop mode.
 Currently, various loop modes are provided.
 These loop modes can be obtained from **cc.WrapMode**.

 If the **WrapMode** of animation is **Loop**, it should be used together with **repeatCount** to achieve the effect.
 By default, when decoding animation clips, if the loop category of animation is:

 - In the **Loop** mode, the **repeatCount** will be set to **Infinity**, which is the infinite loop
 - In the **Normal** mode, the **repeatCount** will be set to 1

-## Animation event
+## Animation Event

 Visually editing the frame event is supported in the animation editor (For the methods of editing, please refer to [Animation event](./animation-event.md)).
 Writing the callback of the animation event in the script is very simple too.
 The callback of the animation event is actually a normal function.
 The frame event added to the animation editor will map onto the component of animation root node.